top of page

 October 23

-The commemoration begins at St. Ann’s Church with a blessing ceremony, coordinated by the Anza Society.
+The commemoration begins at 10am at St. Ann’s Church with a blessing ceremony, coordinated by the Anza Society.
 A reenactment ride by the Anza Trail Color Guard, made possible by the Tubac Historical Society, will mark the historic departure.

 October 24